LloydTao/dev.to-posts/your-intro-to/stripe/your-intro-to-stripe.md

         return context
 ```

-Our template will be a pretty basic form, with something similar to the script.
+Our template will be include a form, as well as a script based on `checkout.js`.

 ```html
 <h1>Purchase hat:</h1>